Perverse coherent t-structures through torsion theories

-\begin{definition} To an injective object $E$ in $Gr(R)$ we can associate a natural torsion theory in $Gr(R)$, for which a module $M$ is torsion if $\textrm{Hom}_{Gr(R)}(M,E)=0$.
-This torsion theory is said to be cogenerated by $E$ in $Gr(R)$. \end{definition}
+\begin{definition} A torsion theory (or its torsion class) in $Gr(R)$ is said to be cogenerated by an injective object $E$ if the torsion objects are precisely those $M$ satisfying ${\rm Hom}_{Gr(R)}(M,E)=0$. \end{definition}

-Given that $R$ is Noetherian, $gr(R)$ is closed under taking subobjects.
-Observe then that the torsion theories above defined in $Gr(R)$ restrict to torsion theories in $gr(R)$.
-In fact, given $M$ finitely generated graded $R$-module and $\tau$ the torsion radical functor induced by a torsion theory in $Gr(R)$, $\tau(M)$ and $M/\tau(M)$ are finitely generated.
-Therefore axiom (2) is satisfied by considering in $gr(R)$ the same exact sequence as in $Gr(R)$ (axiom (1) is, in its turn, automatic).
+Since $R$ is noetherian, $gr(R)$ is closed under taking subobjects.
+Thus, torsion theories in $Gr(R)$ restrict to torsion theories in $gr(R)$.
+For this it is enough to observe that, given a module $M$ in $gr(R)$ and $\tau$ the torsion radical functor induced by a torsion theory in $Gr(R)$, both $\tau(M)$ and $M/\tau(M)$ also lie in $gr(R)$.

-The following lemma proves a useful criterion for graded modules to be torsion for the torsion theory associated with an injective object.
-The arguments of the proof mimic the ungraded case proved in \cite{LM}.
+The following lemma proves a useful criterion for graded modules to be torsion with respect to the torsion theory cogenerated by an injective object.
+The arguments of the proof mimic the ungraded case (see \cite{LM}, lemma 2.5).